Lost-Outpost/Telsera/GAMEPLAY.md

 - [Project AHO](https://www.nexusmods.com/skyrimspecialedition/mods/15996) - Project AHO is a large quest modification, comparable in size to a medium-sized DLC.
 Designed in the best traditions of Bethesda Game Studios, this mod adds to Skyrim a hidden settlement of Great House Telvanni.
 Determine its fate for yourself!

   > :video_game: To begin, you must be level 25.
-Once you have reached that level, talk to Iddra the innkeeper in Kynesgrove, and she will have a note for you to investigate a suspicious orc at Mixwater Mill.
+Talk to Iddra the innkeeper in Kynesgrove, and she will have a note for you to investigate a suspicious orc at Mixwater Mill.

 ### Quest Changes